Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Numerical Experiments

 \subsection{Scenarios Considered}

 A rich set of numerical experiments have been designed and performed to compare the performances of DRL algorithms and BO under \textit{three different scenarios}.
-Each scenario is associated with different demand patterns with respect to each product type and warehouse (i.e., seasonal and stochastic fluctuations).
+Each scenario is associated with different demand patterns with respect to each product type and distribution warehouse (i.e., seasonal and stochastic fluctuations).
 Furthermore, each scenario has different capacities and costs for evaluating in-depth the adaptability and robustness of DRL algorithms.

 Under the \textit{one product type one distribution warehouse} (1P1W) scenario, the supply chain is set to manage just one product type.
 Accordingly, it consists of one factory, a factory warehouse, and one distribution warehouse; thus the input dimension of the ANN (representing the state vector) is equal to 7, given by the number of warehouses (i.e., 2, including the factory warehouse) times the number of product types (i.e., 1), plus the last demand values for each distribution warehouse and product type (i.e., 5), while the output dimension of the ANN (expressing the action vector) is 2, equivalent to the number of warehouses (including the factory warehouse) multiplied by the number of product types.
-Under the 1P1W scenario, which consists of five experiments as summarized in \cref{tab:scenario1} of \cref{sec:exp_plan}, sale prices and costs are manipulated so as to increase or decrease revenues and, consequently, the margin of return.
+Under the 1P1W scenario, which consists of five experiments (as summarized in Table 1 of the supplementary material \footnote{The supplementary material is available on \url{https://github.com/frenkowski/SCIMAI-Gym}.}), sale prices and costs are manipulated so as to increase or decrease revenues and, consequently, the margin of return.
 Moreover, in the first experiment, we bound the warehouses' capacities in such a way that they are smaller than the maximum demand value (also considering the stochastic demand variation).
 This decision is made to study whether DRL algorithms are able to learn an efficient strategy, i.e., a strategy capable of predicting a \textit{growing demand} and thus saving and shipping stocks in advance.
+Analogously, we expect a greater quantity of stocks to be stored and shipped when storage and transportation costs are low, while we expect the opposite when these costs are high.
 Finally, we generate multiple penalty coefficients to determine whether a hefty punishment forces DRL algorithms to be more or less effective, with particular attention to the more challenging experiments where low revenues and high costs are considered.